Custodian of the Kaaba

 Custodianship of the Kaaba in Mecca is a role that concerns the affairs and caretaking of the Kaaba, including renovating it, replacing the kiswah and safeholding the key to the sanctuary.
 The first officially recorded custodianship of the Kaaba started with the Quraysh after the expulsion of the Khuza'ah from Mecca and is passed down from generation to generation in the Qurayshi bloodline, even until the modern period.
 Currently, the role of custodianship lies in the hands of the Bani Shaiba tribe.

 The old key to the Kaaba, which was used during the late Mamluk period.

 The person who takes up the role receives the title Custodian of the Kaaba (Arabic: سدانة الكعبة, Sadinat al-Ka'bah).
 The current custodian of the Kaaba is Sheikh Abdul Wahhab bin Zain Al-Abidin Al-Shaibi.

 Role of the custodian

 The custodian of the Kaaba is essentially the head of the management of the Kaaba.
 This may include renovating, repairing and cleaning the sanctuary as well as replacing the kiswah (covering of the Kaaba) if it is dirty or torn.
-The custodian themselves are the oldest member from the Quraysh tribe, specifically from the division of Bani Shaiba that is descended from the Banu Abd al-Dar division of the tribe.
+The custodian himself is the oldest member from the Quraysh tribe, specifically from the division of Bani Shaiba that is descended from the Banu Abd al-Dar division of the tribe.